lgeurts/dwm-dotfiles/README.md

 MY DOTS FOR ARCH LINUX WITH DWM, PATCHED ST & POLYBAR.

 These files are part of a custom configuration built for company purposes like web development and programming.
-As such we kept it clean (free of GUIs, multimedia etc.) based on the suckless.org philosophy of minimalism and simplicity.
+As such we kept it clean based on the suckless.org philosophy of minimalism and simplicity.

 LICENSE